- Video Walkthrough

 If the setup is working correctly, you should see that your on premise policy (and block pages) are applied while going through the Cloud Service for filtering.

 The synchronization of your policy from your on premise appliance to the cloud only takes a few seconds.
 For efficiency purposes, the active policy in the cloud that is deployed to the proxies is being cached for a few minutes though.
-Do not be alarmed if a change you made takes a few minutes before it actually starts to work through the SaaS proxy.
+Do not be alarmed if a change you made takes a few minutes before it actually starts to work through the Cloud Service proxy.
 Unless there was an error message during the synchronization, you can be sure that your policy will get applied and will become active within a few minutes.

 Hardcoded default values in some properties